dotnet/runtimelab/src/docs/binding-structs.md

 Swift has very specific rules for packing structs which Apple has laid out [here](https://github.com/swiftlang/swift/blob/main/docs/ABI/TypeLayout.rst).

 Structs are passed to functions in one of two ways depending on whether or not they are frozen under `enable-module-evolution` rules.
 If the struct is frozen and bitwise-copyable, it is lowered into up to 4 registers, otherwise it is passed by reference.
 This is usually done by copying it onto the stack and taking the address into a register.
-If the func is an instance method it will be passed by reference in the self register.
+If the func is an instance method the struct will be passed by reference in the self register.

 ## Runtime Differences